Assert that code is only ever called from a GC callback, disable the static

 id is the result of a successful call to

-PropertySpecNameToId(cx, fs->name, &id)
+PropertySpecNameToId(cx, fs->name, &id) or

-PropertySpecNameToPermanentId(cx, fs->name, &id)
+PropertySpecNameToPermanentId(cx, fs->name, &id).

 Create a new mapped ArrayBuffer with the given memory mapped contents.
 It